What determines how well we're managing our environmental conditions? It depends on the standards we've set for our space.

 One of the most basic environmental monitoring questions we can ask is "How well is a space performing?"
 Getting a quick sense of a space - are the conditions bad, good, or great - helps us identify problem areas and develop a plan to improve the environment.

 * There's Not One Way to Score a Space *

-💡 At Conserv we value simplicity over complexity so that our scoring system is easier to understand.
-That being said there are more nuanced scoring systems that are very helpful for more advanced conservation programs.
+💡 At Conserv we value simplicity over complexity, using a limited set of key variables to tell you how well a space is meeting your environmental goals.
+That being said, there are more nuanced scoring systems that are very helpful for more advanced conservation programs.

 Set Points & Fluctuations

 We evaluate spaces based on set points and fluctuations in the data.

 The set point is our target average over a period of time - for example, it's not uncommon for collections to have a target of 50% relative humidity for a space.
 If we take the average of our relative humidity over a period of time we can understand how close we are to our target set point.

 Our readings will fluctuate around our set point, and generally, we want to keep fluctuations to a minimum - for example, it's not uncommon for a collection to target a maximum ±10% change in relative humidity per 24-hour period.
 For a collection with a 50% RH target, any values between 40% and 60% would be acceptable with a ±10% target.
 The frequency and speed of fluctuations matters, and we will come back to this later.

 Set points vary from collection to collection based on geography, seasons, and type of collection - and this is ok.
 No matter the collection, we should strive to hold fluctuations to a minimum.